 Withdrawal from the program has significant consequences.
-A student may request withdrawal from the program at any time.
-In addition, the program reserves the right to require withdrawal of a student at any time it is deemed necessary to safeguard the standards of orderly operation, scholarship, and conduct.
-Students may not withdraw from individual courses or clinical experiences in the program curriculum, but instead must withdraw from the entire program.
+A student may request a withdrawal from the program at any time.
+In addition, the program reserves the right to require the withdrawal of a student at any time it is deemed necessary to safeguard the standards of orderly operation, scholarship, and conduct.
+Students may not withdraw from individual courses or clinical experiences in the program curriculum but must withdraw from the entire program.
 A grade of “W” will be posted to the student’s transcript for all courses within the withdrawal semester.

 Leave of Absence

 Under extenuating circumstances, a leave of absence may be granted to a student in good academic standing with the program at the sole discretion of the university.
 Students should understand that a leave of absence will likely delay progression through or graduation from the program.
 If approved, a leave of absence will typically be granted for a maximum of 12 months.

 If a student wishes to request a leave of absence as a medical/disability accommodation, s/he must contact the Disability Services Office.

 If a student wishes to request a leave of absence for pregnancy accommodation, she must contact the Title IX Office.
 In these situations, the office of origin will evaluate, and if applicable, coordinate the leave with the MSPA program director.

 If a student wishes to request a leave of absence for any other reason, he/she must submit the request in writing to the MSPA program director.
 Requests should be submitted within 30 days prior to the requested leave or as soon as practical.
 The university does not guarantee that the student’s place in the cohort will be available upon return to the program.